PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.4.md

 Determine if liquidity is active based on whether the pool's current price falls within a selected tick or tick range.

-Role of Ticks in Uniswap V3
+Role of Ticks in Dragonswap V2

-In Uniswap V2, liquidity is distributed uniformly across the entire price curve, which reduces capital efficiency.
-In contrast, Uniswap V3 allows liquidity providers (LPs) to concentrate their liquidity within specific price ranges, creating mini-pools (equivalent to V2-like pools) at each price range.
+In Dragonswap V2, liquidity is distributed uniformly across the entire price curve, which reduces capital efficiency.
+In contrast, Dragonswap V2 allows liquidity providers (LPs) to concentrate their liquidity within specific price ranges, creating mini-pools (equivalent to V2-like pools) at each price range.
 These mini-pools improve capital efficiency by ensuring liquidity is active only within the selected price range.

 Tick Representation